 For an open sharing of information, the meeting is organized to provide as much interaction between participants as possible.
 The format is informal and fluid, with a single track of presentations and extensive time scheduled for interaction, and the forming and sharing of ideas.

-BMD 2022 has been postponed to the fall of 2023.
-The conference will be held in Delft, Netherlands with Jason K. Moore <firstname.lastname@example.org> as the lead organizer.
+BMD 2022 has been postponed to October 18-20, 2023.
+The conference will be held in Delft, The Netherlands with Jason K. Moore <email@example.com> as the organizer.
+See 2023.bmdconf.org for more information.

 A scientific committee is selected for each conference.
 Past scientific committee members are: